JoinColony/colonyNetwork/docs/_Interface_IColonyNetwork.md

 ### `getENSRegistrar`

-Returns the address of the ENSRegistrar for the Network
+Returns the address of the ENSRegistrar for the Network.